 I’ve never experienced the feeling of how your muscles contract quite like I did during phase 2.
 I’ve never appreciated good sleep, chugging full Nalgene water bottles, or quality food before bed like I did during all 4 phases of the program.

 In phase 3, things change a little bit.
-I hadn’t had much experience with wave loading but was enlightened by this style of training during this month.
-This was probably the most challenging phase other than phase 1.
+I hadn’t had much experience with wave loading but was introduced to this style of training during this month.
+This was the most challenging phase other than phase 1 for me.
 You’ve come so far but still have so much more to go.

 Of note, I went a little too heavy with the deadlifts early on in this phase.
-My back really started to bother me after the first week, so I spent two weeks of phase 3 following the prescribed reps but using lighter weights.
+My back really started to bother me after the first week.
+As a result, I had to spend two weeks of phase 3 following the prescribed reps but using lighter weights.
 This was my fault.

 I’m not sure if it was the training during phase 3 or my body catching up from the first two phases, but I grew a ton during this month.
-I noticed my shoulders getting broader and all of my shirts feeling tight because my back had clearly gotten bigger.
+My shoulders got broader and all of my shirts started feeling tight because my back had clearly grown.

 Result Of MASS by Pat Davidson: